TheDahv/dahvsite/posts/https-on-aws-s3.md

               "@type": "HowToDirection",
               "position": "1",
               "text": "It appears Google Search Console [does not support migrating a property from http to https (https://support.google.com/webmasters/answer/83106).
 Create a new property, and update other properties to declare this new property as the preferred source of search results."
             }
           ]
         }
+      ]
+    },
+    {
+      "@type": "HowToSection",
+      "name": "Update Google Analytics link to Search Console", "position": "6",
+      "itemListElement": [
+        {
+          "@type": "HowToStep",
+          "position": "1",
+          "itemListElement": [
+            {
+              "@type": "HowToDirection",
+              "position": "1",
+              "text": "If you've linked your Google Analytics property to a Google Search Console for search analytics in the Acquisition section, update it to point to the https property you created in the previous step.
+You will find this setting in 'Admin > Property > Product Linking > All Product > Search Console'.
+Delete the existing property and then click the 'Adjust Link' button to choose your new property"
+            }
+          ]
+        }